 bench, or a wisp of smoke would be seen from his cigarette.

-Others who made regular appearances were Eric Miller and Gordon
+Others who made regular appearances were Eric Millar and Gordon

 Timmins, who portrayed detectives.
 Timmins was in fact a real-life homicide detective, who